 I.W.: Are Scrapbook and Ordinator connected?

 B.D.: Not really.
 I’d say that the only relationship between Ordinator and Scrapbook is “Japan.”
 Ordinator relates to mythology—like the Book of Kings and Kōjiki [the story linking the mythological creation and the historical creation of Japan] —and contemporary Middle Eastern politics.
-Scrapbook puts Hiroshima and the story of Sadako [Sadako Sasaki was a Japanese girl who became a victim of the Atomic bombings of Hiroshima and Nagasaki when she was two years old] in parallel to the history of my family.
+Scrapbook puts Hiroshima and the story of Sadako [a Japanese girl victim of the Atomic bombings of Hiroshima and Nagasaki] in parallel to the history of my family.

 S.A.: Scrapbook was later exhibited at the Hiroshima Memorial Museum.
 How was the work received?

 B.D.: Even though most visitors in Hiroshima didn’t understand the language, as the book was mostly written in English and French with a little bit of Arabic and Japanese, they handled it carefully page by page.
 There was no drawing, but despite that people stayed for a long time at the exhibition venue.
 It was a fantastic experience.